DNishanth/MultiLine-Text-Selection/README.md

 ### Notes
 - When making overlapping selections, ctrl-z will remove the combined selection.
 - Selections are sent to the clipboard and searched in the order they are selected
-- Newlines when selecting multiple bullets or lines of text will be automatically removed.
+- Text containing new lines will be treated as separate selections when MultiSearching.
 - This extension is intended to be used on text.
 Selections on non-text areas such as hyperlinks will fail.

 ### Issues
+- Text copied from multiple selections will be in plain text.
 - Selections which only partially contain formatted text will fail.
 - Selecting text will rarely remove spaces between words.
 - Selections are rarely not cleared after clicking.
 Refresh the page if this happens.